Bonnie Erickson: Jim Henson Company and The Muppets

 Erickson began her career with a background in theater and art, having studied at the University of Minnesota and the Art Students League of New York.
 After working in legitimate theater as assistant to costume designer Patricia Quinn Stewart, she was hired by Jim Henson in 1970 to provide costumes for the Muppet characters in The Frog Prince.
 She continued with the company, specializing in puppets made from carved foam like Miss Piggy and Statler and Waldorf.

-Erickson served as Head of the Muppet Workshop for Jim Henson Associates, and set up the original London workshop for The Muppet Show.
+Erickson served as Head of the Muppet Workshop for Jim Henson Associates, and set up the original London workshop for The Muppet Show in 1976.

 In 1983, Erickson served as Design Consultant and Workshop Director for the Jim Henson series Fraggle Rock.

-In 1986, Erickson became Vice President of Creative Projects for The Jim Henson Company in which she worked on productions such as The Tale of the Bunny Picnic and The Christmas Toy.
+In 1986, Erickson returned to The Jim Henson Company as Vice President of Creative Projects in which she worked on productions such as The Tale of the Bunny Picnic and The Christmas Toy.

-Erickson served as a Creative Director for the product division of The Jim Henson Company and Children's Television Workshop from 1987 to 2000, in which time she art directed the creation of the popular children's toy Tickle Me Elmo.
+Erickson served as a Creative Director for the product division of The Jim Henson Company and Children's Television Workshop from 1987 to 2000.
+Among the many products she art directed was the popular children's toy Tickle Me Elmo.

 Harrison/Erickson, Inc.

-In 1977, she and Wayde Harrison established Harrison/Erickson, Inc., a design and marketing resource for national sports teams, television production and the advertising and toy industries, with Jim Henson Associates as their first client.
+In 1977, she and husband Wayde Harrison established Harrison/Erickson, Inc., a design studio and marketing resource for national sports teams, television production and the advertising and toy industries, with Jim Henson Associates becoming one of their first clients.

 Erickson designed many professional sports mascots, including the Phillie Phanatic and Youppi!, now in the National Baseball Hall of Fame and Museum.

+Harrison and Erickson are trustees of The Strong Museum of Play.

+In addition to domestic commercials, Harrison, Erickson, Inc. produced designs and provided production casting and performance for international clients in France, Germany, Mexico, Switzerland, and Japan.
+A series of Budweiser Taste Bud ads were created by Erickson exclusively for Saturday Night Live.
+She created characters for both Burger King and McDonald’s and created the first talking Happy Meal.

 The Jim Henson Legacy

-In 1994, Erickson became a trustee of the Jim Henson Legacy, a nonprofit organization dedicated to preserving and perpetuating Jim Henson’s contributions to the worlds of puppetry, television, motion pictures, special effects and media technology.
-From 2007 to 2010, she served as president, and then Executive Director until 2014.
-During her tenure, she oversaw the Henson Family collection of objects from Henson productions at the Smithsonian Institution, Center for Puppetry Arts, Museum of the Moving Image, The Strong, and Museum of Pop Culture.
+In 1994, Erickson became a trustee of the Jim Henson Legacy, a nonprofit organization dedicated to preserving and perpetuating Jim Henson's contributions to the worlds of puppetry, television, motion pictures, special effects and media technology.
+From 2007 to 2010, she served as president, and then executive director until 2014.
+During her tenure, she oversaw the Henson Family donation of objects from Henson productions to the Smithsonian Institution, Center for Puppetry Arts, Museum of the Moving Image, The Strong National Museum of Play, and Museum of Pop Culture.

 Erickson was also instrumental in the installation of a statue of Jim Henson and Kermit the Frog at the University of Maryland.
-The caricature Muppet of Jim Henson she created inspired the action figure by Palisades Toys.
+The caricature Muppet of Jim Henson she created inspired the Jim Henson Legacy commemorative action figure by Palisades Toys.